-Patients are encouraged to call ahead to make an appointment (353-4660); however, patients arriving without an appointment will have an appointment scheduled for them.
-If illness or injury is sudden and it is medically necessary to be treated right away, the patient may be seen in the Urgent Care Clinic or given a same day appointment.
+Patients should call ahead to make an appointment (353-4660).
+If illness or injury is sudden and it is medically necessary to be treated right away, the patient may be given a same day appointment, or may be referred off-campus to an urgent care facility or emergency department.